- POPULAR CULTURE

-Not a 'modern' poet but a model for moderns in some ways.
-He saw himself as a poet of "justice."
-Justice can only be attained, he argued, through the means which God in His providence has placed at man's disposal.
-This is the true subject of the Divine Comedy.
+Not a 'modern' poet but a model for moderns in some ways, Dante saw himself as a poet of "justice."
+Justice can only be attained through the means which God in His providence has placed at man's disposal.
+This, for Dante, was the true subject of The Divine Comedy.
 Of course, the Baha'i has at his disposal the nucleus and pattern of a future World Order in the present day Baha'i Administration.
-He has the Book and the Interpreter of the Book as the central underpinning of this System, this 'means which God has placed at (his) disposal.'
+He has the Book and the Interpreter of the Book as the central underpinning of this System, this 'means which God has placed at his disposal.'

-The poet, who is a member of the Baha’i community, has before him every atom in existence and the essence of all created things1.
-There is no break between nature, art, poetry, science, religion and personal life.
+The poet, who is a member of the Baha’i community, has before him every atom in existence and the essence of all created things(1).
+There is no break between nature, art, poetry, science, religion & personal life.
 It is all one, a dynamic unity amidst multiplicity, amidst an organic body of ideas.
 On the basis of a vast corpus of sacred Writings this same poet has before him a massive body of religious literature.
 Its frameworks of systematic theology, philosophy, epistomology, ontology, aesthetics, theophanology, history and psychology are, for the most part, in their early stages of development.
-But the foundation is there for a rich and fertile global literature to evolve within a fusion of opposites, on some ladder of reflection and, inevitably, amidst a complex cross-fertilisation. -Ron Price, The Emergence of a Baha’i Consciousness in World Literature, Unpublished Manuscript, 1996.
+But the foundation is there for a rich and fertile global literature to evolve within a fusion of opposites, on some ladder of reflection &, inevitably, amidst a complex cross-fertilisation. -Ron Price, The Emergence of a Baha’i Consciousness in World Literature, Juxta Publications, 2003.

 You get enough principles here